m4xshen/m4xshen.dev/content/posts/vim-basic.md

 ---
 title: "Vim Basic"
 date: 2023-01-25
+summary: "Learn about the basics and practical comands in Vim.
+This tutorial covers normal mode, command-line mode and insert mode in Vim."
 ---

 In this tutorial, I'll teach you the basic and practical commands in Vim.
 I recommend you to open your Vim/Neovim and try the command while reading it.